Pages

 Difficult Truths

-As a younger homeowner, I noticed several things during the buying process (and I am still discovering things now) which I feel are worth sharing.
+As a younger homeowner, I noticed several things during the buying process (and I am still discovering things now) that I feel are worth sharing.
 Here are just a few:

 • People will not take you seriously.
 Telling someone that you are buying a house is met with the same response as "I'm going to the shop" and even when you do collect the keys, people will still ask if you really bought it yourself